 The user of this site should not rely upon the content enclosed in taking any course of action for specific situations, and should consult with local media outlets, emergency management officials, and National Weather Service meteorologist sregarding the applicability of any information contained herein that may apply to his or her situation.
 The Blue Ridge Weather Watch activation statements are only issued to inform the Blue Ridge weather spotters of when activation may be needed.
 Opinions expressed within this site or on other non-governmental linked web sites are not necessarily endorsed by The Blue Ridge Weather Watch.
 The appearance of external links on this site does not constitute endorsement by The Blue Ridge Weather Watch or the information, products, or services contained therein; nor do we have editorial control over the information you may find at these locations.
 The Blue Ridge Weather Watch will not be held responsible or liable for any misfortune that may occur at any time during activation or otherwise.

-To alert people in the Blue Ridge and surrounding areas of threatening weather conditions, so they can prepare for threatening weather or take immediate safety as to protect lives and property.
+To alert people in the Blue Ridge and surrounding areas and across the United States of threatening weather conditions, so they can prepare for threatening weather or take immediate safety as to protect lives and property.

 To report any threatening weather conditions in your area to the net controller for the safety of the community in which we live.

 Depending upon the severity of the reports received, the net controller of The Blue Ridge Weather Watch, may enter into an activation mode when deemed necessary to do so.